Measuring frailty in the elderly: an indicator based on a super-classifier: Construction and use of the frailty indicator

 \subsection{Frailty determinants selection}

-We begin the frailty determinants selection process with 75 potential variables (see supplementary Table S1).
-These include demographic characteristics of the patients, binary variables indicating the occurrence of a health condition and count variables measuring the access to public health services.
-First, we remove 5 variables due to their complexity (themselves composite frailty indicators or variables measuring the duration of a service), 4 variables reporting redundant information, and 19 determinants due to a low prevalence in our population (less than 1\%).
-In fact, as described in \cite{silan2022construction}, determinants with low prevalences do not help to explain the population health, even if they might be relevant for a small group of individuals.
-Subsequently, we discard the determinants with a positive association with each specific outcome, as we are interested in constructing a frailty indicator that detect only the deterioration of an individual's health status.
-Including protective factors could move the point of view to a more optimistic dimension.
-In order to identify the protective determinants, we take the odds ratio with each adverse event as a univariate measure of association, considering as protective factors those for which the odds ratio is significantly less than one, with a 95\% confidence interval (see supplementary Table S2).
-For the adverse outcomes of dementia and disability, we conduct the analyses only in the sub-population in which the diagnosis of dementia and disability has not yet been made.
-In order to better understand its effect on frailty, the sex is always included in the selection regardless of its effect on the outcome.
+We begin the \review{variables} selection process with 75 variables \review{cited in literature as risk factors of the considered outcomes} (see supplementary Table~S1).
+These include demographic characteristics of individuals, binary variables indicating the occurrence of health conditions and count variables measuring the access to public health services.
+First, we remove 9 variables due to their redundancy (duplicate variables, other composite frailty indicators, measures of health service duration).
+Since determinants with low prevalence do not help to explain the health of population as a whole, even if they might be relevant for a small group of individuals \citep{silan2022construction}, we exclude 19 determinants with low prevalence in our population (less than 1\%).
+Subsequently, we discard the determinants with a positive association with each specific outcome, as we are interested in constructing a frailty indicator that detects only the deterioration of an individual's health status.
+In order to identify the protective determinants, we take the odds ratio with each adverse event as a univariate measure of association, considering as protective factors those for which the odds ratio is significantly $<1$, with a 95\% confidence interval (see supplementary Table~S2).
+For adverse outcomes such as dementia and disability, we conduct the analyses only in the sub-population in which the diagnosis of dementia and disability has not yet been made.
+In order to better understand its effect on frailty, sex is always included in the selection regardless of its effect on the outcome.
 After this initial selection, we obtain different groups of frailty determinants for each outcome.
-Forty-three possible determinants are considered for death, 45 for the femur fractures, 47 for the access to the emergency room with maximum priority, hospitalization and onset of disability and 44 for the onset of dementia.
+Forty-three possible determinants are considered for death, 45 for hip fractures, 47 for access to the emergency room with maximum priority, hospitalisation and onset of disability and 44 for onset of dementia.